 - Referee – You cannot have a wrestling match without a referee (although you can have a wrestling match without wrestlers).
 The referee is there to enforce the rules of the match.
 Referees typically wear black-and-white striped shirts or a polo shirt with the promotion’s branding, and have very little peripheral vision.
 The referee signals the start and end of a match, and the referee’s decisions are final; however, a referee can only make decisions on what they see.

 - Ring – The elevated, square stage in which wrestling takes place, which usually measure twenty feet by twenty feet.
 The base of the ring consists of a steel frame, with storage space underneath for props (such as tables, kendo sticks, and solid steel folding chairs), and a “floor” made of wooden planks, covered with foam padding, covered with canvas.
 There is typically a large spring in the middle of the ring, beneath the floor, to give the ring its bounce.
 Each corner of the ring has a padded steel post, which supports the ropes.
 The floor surrounding the ring is typically covered by some form of padding.
-The perimeter of the ring is called the apron, which, in wrestling lore, is the hardest part of the ring.
+The perimeter of the ring is called the apron, which, in wrestling lore, is the hardest part of the ring; typically, the there are sheets of fabric, which are referred to as the skirt, hanging from the apron, or wrapped around the ring like a ribbon.
+The skirt serves to hide whatever is stored underneath the ring, as well as usually advertize the wrestling promotion.

 - Roll-up – A quick, opportunistic pinning move, where a wrestler will knock into the back of their opponent’s legs, rolling them onto the mat with their shoulders down, and legs in the air.
 Usually viewed as a very cheap way to win a match.